CCA’s Opening Night: A Night Out at the Ballpark!

 Where: Safeco Field, Seattle, WA

 Lead off CCA’s 2016 Annual Convention with a fun evening at the ballpark on Monday, September 19th .
 This once-in-a-lifetime experience starts with a private reception at Safeco Field filled with music, good food, and endless networking opportunities, and culminates in a game between the Seattle Mariners and the Toronto Blue Jays.
 Don’t miss this exceptional Seattle event available only to CCA Annual Convention attendees.
 Additional details to come.
-RSVP required.
+RSVP required by August 30.
+RSVP’s will not be accepted onsite.

 FierceWireless Executive Breakfast: From 600 MHz to Millimeter Wave: The Future of Spectrum for 5G Wireless